fdcastel/cf-ddns/cf-ddns-sync.spec.md

 In verbose mode, the script should display the verbose message `Got IPv4 address '$PUBLIC_IPV4_ADDRESS'.` immediately after executing the `dig` command.

+If the `dig` command returns an empty response in any scenario, the script should write `ERROR: Cannot get public IPv4 address.` to `stderr` and exit immediately with a status code of `1`.

 # STEP 2:

 Now, to synchronize the list of DNS A records of the target hostname with the list of public IPv4 addresses obtained in the previous step (lets call it SOURCE_IPV4_ADDRESSES), the script should perform the following steps:

 1. **Retrieve Current DNS A Records**: Fetch the current A records for the target hostname (TARGET_DNS_RECORDS) using the Cloudflare API.

+    If no records are returned the script should write `ERROR: Unknown host '$TARGET_HOSTNAME'.` to `stderr` and exit immediately with a status code of `1`.

 2. **Compare and Synchronize DNS A Records**: For each IP in SOURCE_IPV4_ADDRESSES, check if there’s a corresponding DNS A record in TARGET_DNS_RECORDS.
 There are 4 possible scenarios:
     - Skip: If an existing record already has the correct IP, skip the update to avoid redundant API calls.